E3SM-Project/esgf_metrics/README.md

    ```

 5. The `esgf_metrics` container will now automatically run the `esgf_metrics` package
-   using `crontab` at 12:00AM every Tuesday.
-It will collect new logs, parse them,
+   using `crontab` at 8:00AM every Tuesday.
+It will identify new logs, parse them,
-   and generate metrics and plots.
+   and generate updated metrics and plots.
+   - There is a separate cronjob on LLNL climate servers that collect access logs from
+     ESGF nodes every day at 10PM.
+Logs are stored in `/p/cscratch/esgf-http-logs`.
-   - All related data is stored in the Postgres database under the `postgres` container.
+   - All `esgf_metrics` parsed logs and metrics are stored in the `postgres` service's
+     Postgres database.

 ## Helpful Commands